Looking Forward to BC Immigration? Become an Employer Magnet!

 Nowadays, employers can look you up on the Internet.
 Maintaining a professional social network account makes you available to every employer in Canada and around the world.
 Again, highlight your knowledge, skills, and experience.

-When applying, you will be sending a number of resume and applications.
+When applying, you will be sending a number of resumes and applications.
 In lieu of this, be mindful of the job positions you are applying for and make sure your resume adheres to the required credentials and experience.

 For BC immigration, not only your education is important but also your training and experience.
 You have to obtain an Educational Credential Assessment or ECA report.
 This will indicate the equivalent of your international education to Canadian standards.
 Similarly, you may need to get certification from the Industry Training Authority regarding your training and experience.

-Except for Quebec, which requires French-speaking employees, you should take extra effort in improving your English language skill.
+Except for Quebec, which requires French-speaking employees, you should take extra effort in improving your English language skills.
 English is the language used in most of the provinces and territories in Canada.
 Therefore, you should consider taking it again if you took a language test and the outcome is lower than the minimum.

 These are only tips on how you could make your plan for BC immigration possible.
 Of course, everything else is up to you.
 Maintain a positive attitude throughout the whole job application process.